 It’s also common for a simple need, such as wanting food or looking for a restroom, to influence wandering, Masters explains.
 Elopement may also be triggered when a person with dementia believes they have to fulfill past habits or schedules, including going to work or shopping at a store.

-Without a secured environment, an individual with Alzheimer’s or another type of dementia could easily slip out of a community, hospital, or a private home and into a dangerous situation in the outside world.
+Without a secured environment, an individual with Alzheimer’s or another type of dementia could easily slip out of a community, hospital, or private home and into a dangerous situation in the outside world.

 While wandering cannot be prevented in most cases, communities can respond to this behavior using a variety of methods.
 Locked memory care units provide a place for seniors with any type of dementia to live safely, with increasing support as their diseases progress.